 • Present the "More than Sad" Program to train personnel in suicide prevention at a number of public and private schools in Arizona.
 This program brings awareness to students, faculty, and parents about the signs and symptoms of mental illness and suicide prevention techniques.

 Kathleen is a natural leader with 15 years of experience in nonprofit management, grass roots fundraising, board and committee development and more than 20 years of combined experience in sales, marketing and operational management.
 Kathleen has been called “fun and fearless” because she knows championing any cause involves putting yourself out there and rising to the challenge.
 She considers working in nonprofit is a serious business that requires focus and commitment.
 She also believes a positive, can-do attitude and a great sense of humor is the best approach to any challenge.

-Steve Schiro - Arizona Chapter President
+Steve Schiro - Arizona Chapter President, Public Policy Committee Chair

 In 2011, my son, Joss, died by suicide.
 Shortly after Joss' death, my wife and I attended an international Survivors of Suicide Day event, and have been volunteering and working with AFSP ever since.

 During this time, I have had the privilege of serving as a volunteer, Arizona Chapter Chair, member of Board of Directors, and member of the AFSP National Public Policy Council, which is instrumental in developing and helping to implement advocacy strategies and policies at both state and national levels.
 Serving in these various roles has given me a great understanding of how serious the problem of suicide and depression is in our community, state and nation, and the important role that AFSP plays in helping to bring awareness to this problem.